brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 ## What I'm reading

 I'm a sucker for fantasy.
 The feeling of been transported to another world is intoxicating.
-Currently I'm making my way through Philip C. Quaintrell's new fantasy series, "[The Ranger Archives](https://www.philipcquaintrell.com/books)".
+Currently I'm making my way through one of Philip C. Quaintrell's fantasy series, "[The Terran Cycle](https://www.philipcquaintrell.com/books)".

 Jeremy Wagner's "[Responsible JavaScript](https://abookapart.com/products/responsible-javascript)" is also on the go and I think it's a much needed read at this time in the web building industry.